reyesgo/cybersec-project-docs/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+- a Load balance is
+- the Advantage of a jumb box is that it provides another layer in the defense in depth approach.
+The concept of a jump box is a security hardened single point to out network.
+It acts as a bridge between to trusted systems in the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_